selcukXIII/0imgur/README.md

 This Chrome extensions just replace automatically wikipedia.org to 0wikipedia.org

 ## Installation
+Either here or from Chrome Web Store

+## About

-Based on 0wiki, a Chrome extension by Oğuzhan YILMAZ *https://github.com/c1982
+Based on 0wiki, a Chrome extension by Oğuzhan YILMAZ.

+*https://github.com/c1982